neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 During the coding period, the primary focus was on the implementation, tests and documentation for the storage options.

 1. **Suggest next sub ses remote - PR [#484](https://github.com/neuroinformatics-unit/datashuttle/pull/484)**
     - Exposed the Python API functions in the TUI to search remote folders for suggesting next subject and session folders.
+By default, the local project folders are used to suggest next subject/session folder.
+Using the `search_central` option allows the user to search both the local and central project folders for suggestions.
     - Implemented thread workers to handle background searching of folders while displaying a loading indicator.

 2. **Implemented the core logic for Google Drive and AWS connection setup via Python API and Terminal User Interface (TUI) - PR [#503](https://github.com/neuroinformatics-unit/datashuttle/pull/503)**